sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 `back pic`
 -> *Back of VKey* <-

-The chip is a dual opamp, used for form a current source and buffer amplifier.
+The chip is a dual opamp, used as a current source and buffer amplifier.
 The current source drives a string of resistors that form a voltage divider, and the tact switches select different voltages at the different taps of the divider.

 See the [resources]() section for links to a much more detailed guide to the internals of the VKey.